vicente-astorga/vicente-astorga/README.md

 About me, in my free time I like to go out, to know new places, to discover new things 🏔.
 I like the photograpy 📸 and listen to music, especialy deep house.
 And above all, I love to drink coffee ☕.

-Development stack: JavaScript - CSS - HTML - React - Redux - Three JS (WebGL)
+Development stack: JavaScript - CSS - Tailwind - HTML - React - Redux - Three JS (WebGL)